narencachy/aks-quickstart/README.md

 ### Optional Docker walk through

-If you're not familiar with Docker, here's a quick walk through: [a relative link](docker.md)
+If you're not familiar with Docker, here's a quick [walk through](docker.md)

 ### What this did